Questions?

 Play

-Bill Gates, Elon Musk and Jeff Bezos are reunited at a small, dank studio in Los Angeles to record a YouTube interview for an unspecified Condé Nast property.
-Much to the chagrin of Daria, the director, Sunny, the DP, and Lucky, the 1st AD, The rest of the criminally underpaid crew has walked out, seemingly in protest of 'recent actions' made by some in the trio.
-The interview begins as planned, but the balance of power between the CEOs and the underpaid crew twists when the billionaires begin to realize that they all are mysteriously unable to leave the sound stage.
-Here is a farce of little consequence.
-A take on the new genre of "eat the rich" style commentaries, but with just a little more praxis.
+Bill Gates, Elon Musk and Jeff Bezos are reunited at a small, dank soundstage in Los Angeles to record a YouTube interview for an unspecified Condé Nast property.
+Much to the chagrin of Daria, the director, Sunny, the DP, and Lucky, the 1st AD, the rest of the criminally underpaid crew has walked out, seemingly in protest of “recent actions” made by some in the trio.
+The interview begins as planned, but the balance of power between the men and the underpaid crew twists when the CEOs realize that they all are mysteriously unable to leave the sound stage...
+Here is a farce of little consequence, inspired by the films of Luis Buñuel.
+A new take on the genre of "eat the rich" style commentaries, but with just a bit more praxis.

 Project Lead: Gabi Giron-Vives